I often see interior designers offering a free interior design consultation, and, quite honestly, it makes my heart bleed when I see it happening.

 Here's what actually happens a lot of the time...

-You spend time speaking with a client, and you book a visit to their home.
-You pack up your portfolio, some samples, your camera, perhaps your measuring tools, and you head out to the client's home.
-You arrive, you see the space, you talk to them about what they want to achieve.
+You spend time speaking with a client, and booking a visit to their home.
+Next, you pack up your portfolio, some samples, your camera, perhaps your measuring tools, and you head out to the client's home.
+Finally you arrive, you see the space, you talk to them about what they want to achieve.

 So far so good.

 And all of a sudden, you find yourself in a sticky situation.

 If you answer all of the client's questions, you are likely to have solved the exact problem that they would have been paying you for.